GiorgosPeikos/inf_extraction_med_ir/README.md

 In general, the notebooks have the following inputs and output:
 <ul>
   <li> A selected collection, among the four employed in this work. </li>
-  <li> It reads the original versions of the queries, i.e., topics2021.txt or topics-2014_2015-description.topics. </li>
+  <li> The original versions of the queries, i.e., topics2021.txt or topics-2014_2015-description.topics. </li>
-  <li> It saves in extracted entities in the extracted_med_entities folder. </li>
+  <li> Saves in extracted entities in the extracted_med_entities folder. </li>
 </ul>
 Detailed instructions regarding their implementation are provided in each notebook.